revanth-kr/revanth-kr/README.md

 - 👀 I’m interested in anime, volleyball, networking
 - 🌱 I’m currently learning hacking for security
 - 💞️ I’m looking to collaborate on my intrests
-- 📫 How to reach me through git
+- 📫 How to reach me through Git

 <!---
 revanth-kr/revanth-kr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.